tapoban123/My-Personal-Projects/Hotel Management System/README.md

 # Hotel Management System

-This is an application that helps us to save the record of each guest arriving in a hotel.  return
+This is an application that helps us to save the record of each guest arriving in a hotel. <br>
 We can,
 * Add
 * Edit